YarekTyshchenko/cube/README.md

 Usage
 ======

 Each collection will be prefixed by the optional typePrefix and with the type of statsd data that was sent (gagues, counters, etc).
-Make requests to the evaluator api to pull data and remmeber that statsd will send the flush interval as a part of the stat type so in the example below sums the count data from a user_login counter that was incremented and flushed every second.
+Make requests to the evaluator api to pull data.
+StatsD will send along the interval data but the evaluator will take care of a lot of that for you so we just put all data under a single collection instead of appending like

 ```
 http://localhost:1081/1.0/metric?expression=sum(prefix_string_counters_user_login(count))&step=6e4&limit=100